GabMartino/TransformerForDummies/README.md

 Where $\text{null}_d$ or $\text{null}_e$ represent the values in the vector correspondent to the Padding values of decoder and encoder respectively.

-Now let's consider the three possibilities for the Padding mask: encoder's input Padding mask, decoder's input padding mask, combination of both.
+Now let's consider the three possibilities for the Padding mask:  encoder's input Padding mask, decoder's input padding mask, and a combination of both.
-More precisely, since the computation of the $Q_dK_e^T$ have the query from the decoder and the keys from the encoder, we'll call  the "left decoder's input Padding mask" and "right encoder's input Padding mask" respectively.
+More precisely, since the computation of the $Q_dK_e^T$ has the query from the decoder and the keys from the encoder, we'll call the "left decoder's input Padding mask"  and "right encoder's input Padding mask" respectively.

 $$M_e^{\text {right }} = \begin{bmatrix} 0 & 0 & 0 & 0 & -\infty & -\infty\\\
  0 & 0 & 0 & 0 & -\infty & -\infty \\\